 Heat 2 Tbsp. of oil in a 12-inch oven-safe skillet over medium heat.
 Once hot, add red onion and poblano pepper; cook 6 to 7 minutes, stirring occasionally, until soft.

-Next, add garlic, chili power, cumin, and coriander; cook 1 to 2 more minutes, stirring often, until aromatic.
+Next, add garlic, chili power, and cumin; cook 1 to 2 more minutes, stirring often, until aromatic.